chee-chyuan/rusty-calculator/README.md

 cargo run
 ```

-The program will exit with 0 and an Answer if the program is successful and exit with 1 with no output when unsuccessful.
+The program will exit with 0 with an answer if the program is successful and exit with 1 with no output when unsuccessful.

 ## Operator
 The calculator has the following operators: